-In line with this plea, we formulate five advices for the thing of today how to strengthen its function.
-But before we do that and look at the future of the thing, we first look back.
-Understandably and with good reason, with a special interest concerning Frisia.
+In line with this plea, we will formulate five (5) advices for the thing of today.
+How to strengthen its function and performance in our democracies.
+Before we do that and look at the future of the contemporary thing, we first look back.
+Understandably, ánd with good reason, with a special interest concerning early-medieval Frisia.

 DEO MARTI THINCSO ET DUABUS ALAISIAGIS BEDE ET FIMMILENE ET N AUG GERM CIVES TUIHANTI VSLM